jenyss/google-adk-data-visualization-agent/README.md

 This project is a lightweight AI agent built with Google ADK that helps you analyze and visualize data from Excel files.
 It supports natural language queries like "Show me a bar chart of revenue by product" and handles everything from data preview to SQL querying and Plotly visualizations.

+❗❗❗ This is an older version of the agent and is no longer updated.
+Please check the [google-adk-voice-to-visualization-agent](https://github.com/jenyss/google-adk-voice-to-visualization-agent) instead.

 If you have any questions or would like to collaborate, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jenya-stoeva-60477249/).
 You're more than welcome!

 ## How It Works